ipfs-inactive/blog/src/26-js-ipfs-0-24/index.md

 ### 📦 Updated Packages table

-Always wondered of how many pieces IPFS is built?
+Always wondered of how many pieces IPFS is built with?
 Check the updated Packages table at -- https://github.com/ipfs/js-ipfs#packages.

 A **big thank you** goes for everyone who helped make this release possible!
 We really appreciate all the code contributions, reviews and testing we get from you ❤️.